hopsoft/local_bus/README.md

 bus = LocalBus::Bus.new(concurrency: 10)
 ```

+> [!NOTE]
-> **Note**: When the max concurrency limit is reached, new publish operations will wait until a slot becomes available.
+> When the max concurrency limit is reached, new publish operations will wait until a slot becomes available.
 > This helps to ensure we don't over utilize system resources.

 #### Station